shayanzargari/OFDM-Received-Signal-Analysis-Tool/README.md

   - **Method**: Computes normalized autocorrelation, detects peaks exceeding a threshold, and extracts corresponding lags, which are used in `calOFDMSymParams.m`.

 - **`calSignalBW.m`**
-  - Computes the bandwidth of a signal based on its Power Spectral Density (PSD) and user-defined criteria.
+  - Computes the bandwidth of a signal based on its power spectral density (PSD) and user-defined criteria.
   - **Method**: Evaluates bandwidth using threshold levels, -3 dB range, or occupied bandwidth containing a specified fraction of total power.

 - **`estSubSpc.m`**